PavniReddy/movie-buff-central/README.md

-# movie-buff-central
-Movie Buff Central
+# Movie Buff Central
+A website that showcases the popular movie or movie franchise.

+Techonologies Used: HTML, CSS and JAVASCRIPT.